andimeier/sudokusolver/README.md

 #### Control lines
 With control lines in the Sudoku file, certain parameters can be set for the Sudoku.
+With control lines in the Sudoku file, certain parameters can be set for the Sudoku.
+With control lines in the Sudoku file, certain parameters can be set for the Sudoku.

 Such lines are made up like this: